Dr David Fairhurst is the Post Graduate Development Manager and oversees the Mathematics and Physics portfolio of courses:

 Dr Fairhurst was previously a Post-doctoral Researcher at The University of Edinburgh and Victoria University, Wellington, New Zealand.
-He was awarded his PhD in Physics from The University of Edinburgh and his BSc in Physics from Imperial College, London.
+He was awarded his PhD in Physics (on Polydispersity in Colloidal Phase Transitions) from The University of Edinburgh and his BSc in Physics from Imperial College, London and ESPCI, Paris.

 - David Willmer, Non-equilibrium polymeric complex fluids